The GIST and RIST of Iterative Self-Training for Semi-Supervised Segmentation: Conclusion

 \section{Conclusion}

 We show that iterative self-training with a fixed human-labels to pseudo-labels ratio (FIST) leads to performance degradation.
 This degradation can be overcome by alternating training on only human-labels or only pseudo-labels in a greedy (GIST) or random (RIST) fashion.
-The beauty of self-training is that it can easily extend existing architectures.
-We show that both GIST and RIST can further refine models trained with other semi-supervised techniques to achieve new SOTA results on the Pascal VOC 2012 and Cityscapes datasets across five out of six subsets.
+A clear benefit of self-training is that it can easily extend existing architectures.
+We show that both GIST and RIST can further refine models trained with other semi-supervised techniques resulting in a performance boost.